telerik/kendo-ui-core/docs/AngularJS/data-source.md

 </script>
 ```

 Note that the recommended way to update the object is to use the `set` method of the [ObservableObject](/api/framework/observableobject.md).
-However, in this particular case the following approach works too:
+However, in this particular case the following approach works too.

+###### Example

     $scope.gridData[0].track = "Hey you";